Patrick Pizzella

-Patrick Pizzella (born May 19, 1954) is an American government official who has served as the 36th United States Deputy Secretary of Labor from April 17, 2018 to January 20, 2021.
+Patrick Pizzella (born May 19, 1954) is a former American government official who served as the 36th United States Deputy Secretary of Labor from April 17, 2018 to January 20, 2021.
 He was formerly a member of the Federal Labor Relations Authority appointed by President Barack Obama.
 He held positions in several agencies during four prior Administrations.
 In 2019, after the resignation of Alexander Acosta, Pizzella served as the acting United States Secretary of Labor for more than 2 months.
+He currently serves as the elected Mayor of the village of Pinehurst, North Carolina.

 Early life and education

 Pizzella was born on May 19, 1954.
 He is a native of New Rochelle, New York.
 Pizzella is a graduate of Iona Preparatory School.
 He received a Bachelor of Science degree in business administration from the University of South Carolina.

 Career

 Pizzella worked as a political field staffer for Ronald Reagan's 1976 campaign for the Republican presidential nomination, then spent four years, from 1977 to 1980, as executive director of right-to-work committees in New Mexico and Delaware.